Front vowel: Articulatory

+Acoustic

+Acoustically, front vowels have a higher second formant (F2)—the second harmonic from the fundamental frequency—than central and back vowels.
+The second formant corresponds with how far forward the tongue can be positioned relative to the very back of the mouth.
+Open-front vowels have a lower F2 than close-front vowels because there is less room for the tongue to move forward when the jaw is hinged open.

 Effect on preceding consonant

-In the history of many languages, for example French and Japanese, front vowels have altered preceding velar or alveolar consonants, bringing their place of articulation towards palatal or postalveolar.
-This change can be allophonic variation, or it can have become phonemic.
+In many languages, front vowels influence the place of articulation of surrounding consonants.
+In the following examples, front vowels have altered preceding velar and alveolar consonants, bringing their place of articulation towards palatal or postalveolar.
+These changes often start as allophonic variation, but may become phonemic.

 This historical palatalization is reflected in the orthographies of several European languages, including the c and g of almost all Romance languages, the k and g in Norwegian, Swedish, Faroese and Icelandic, and the κ, γ and χ in Greek.
 English follows the French pattern, but without as much regularity.

 However, for native or early borrowed words affected by palatalization, English has generally altered the spelling after the pronunciation (Examples include cheap, church, cheese, churn from //*k//, and yell, yarn, yearn, yeast from //*ɡ//.)